Stop Litigating. Start Parenting.

 • Difficulty implementing an existing parenting plan

-Early guidance and education may help stabilize things before court involvement becomes necessary.
+Early guidance and education may help stabilize matters before court involvement becomes necessary.

 Taking the Next Step